Inclusive leadership is not a destination. It’s a journey that requires humility, courage and curiosity. – Thais Compoint

 Here are a few traits that will help you determine if you’re an inclusive leader.

-As an inclusive leader, you should value employees and allow for different perspectives.
-You guide people to feel like their contributions have caused an improvement.
+A a leader who values employees and allows for different perspectives.
+A leader who guides people to feel like their contributions have caused an improvement is an inclusive leader.

 An inclusive leader ensures that you treat your team well and have a sense of belonging and value.
 You provide them with support to perform to their fullest potential.